Strength for the job.

 - 1

-One week, one place — each session costed before you commit to it.
+Selection, test week, deployment — name it.
+Then plan lifts, runs and rucks together, each session costed before you commit to it.

 - 2